 Adapted from https://developers.arcgis.com/rest/geocode/api-reference/geocoding-reverse-geocode.htm.

-The hierarchy is summarized in the table below and ordered by descending priority.
-Unless otherwise noted, each feature type is returned only when the distance between the input location and the feature is within the tolerance specified in the Search tolerance column.
+The following table lists this hierarchy in descending order of priority.
+Unless otherwise noted, a feature type is returned only when the distance between the input location and the feature is within the tolerance specified in the Search tolerance column.

 | Feature type | Search tolerance | Comments |